Open Daily 9am–5pm · 364 Days | 🐊 Wildlife Warriors Show runs daily · 1,200+ animals · Free parking · Kids under 3 free

 Premium Experiences

 VIP and behind-the-scenes tours available at extra cost, including the Platinum Adventure with exclusive animal encounters.
 Crikey!
 Clubhouse available for private hire.
-Animal adoption programs also offered.
+Animal adoption programs also on offer for conservation supporters.

 🌿 Insider Tips for Your Visit